Library Policy Navigation

 Any employee absent from duty without proper notification and authorization thereof for three consecutive days shall be considered to have resigned the position.

 There is no mandatory retirement age.
-Employees eligible for the Public Employee Retirement Fund (PERF) and/or participating in Hoosier S.T.A.R.T. or supplemental insurance should contact the Administrative Assistant for information on retirement benefits.
+Employees eligible for the Indiana Public Employment Retirement System and/or participating in Hoosier S.T.A.R.T. or supplemental insurance should contact the Administrative Assistant for information on retirement benefits.
 Under ordinary circumstances, four weeks’ notice is requested for department heads and two weeks’ notice for all other positions.
 Unused vacation and personal time may not be used towards this notice.
 This notice is requested so the library may seek a replacement and should not be interpreted as relating to the notice you may need to give to the Public Employee Retirement Fund or Hoosier S.T.A.R.T. so that your retirement benefits become effective immediately upon your retirement.